akyriako/otc-docs/doc/source/caf/adopt/replatform.rst

 |      |      |     | Kafka      |                | be synchronized.  |
 +------+------+-----+------------+----------------+-------------------+

-Consider the following typical architecture.
-A company uses Kafka message middleware to mask performance inconsistencies between front- and back-end applications.
+Consider the following typical architecture: A company uses Kafka message middleware to mask performance inconsistencies between front- and back-end applications.
 The applications get decoupled.
 They use a Redis database cache for hot data and MySQL databases for core service